Voprzybyo/Self-Stabilizing-Spoon/README.md

 * [Status](#status)

 ## General info
 Project focuses on creation of Self Stabilizing Spoon with disabilities such as Parkinson's disease.
 During the development of the project libraries allowing usage of MPU6050 gyroscope/accelometer created by user [@MYaqoobEmbedded](https://github.com/MYaqoobEmbedded) were utilized.
 GNU License placed in them was strictly followed.
-Project is still under development.
+Calculations were made based on article provided by howtomechatronics.com.

 ## Screenshots
 Coming soon